Autodesk Revit: Company history

-Software
+Product history

-Overview
+Inception

 From the outset, Revit was intended to allow architects and other building professionals to design and document a building by creating a parametric three-dimensional model that included both the geometry and non-geometric design and construction information, which is also known as building information modeling or BIM (1975 Eastman C.).
-At the time, several other software packages—such as ArchiCAD and Reflex—provided a three-dimensional virtual building model, and let the user control individual components via parameters (parametric components).
-Two key differences in Revit were that users created parametric components in a graphical "family editor" rather than a programming language, and the model captured all relationships between components, views, and annotations so that a change to any element automatically propagated to keep the model consistent.
-For example, moving a wall updated neighboring walls, floors, and roofs, corrected the placement and values of dimensions and notes, adjusted the floor areas reported in schedules, redrew section views, etc.—so that the model remained connected and all documentation was coordinated.
-The concept of bi-directional associativity between components, views, and annotations was a distinguishing feature of Revit for many releases.
+At the time, several other software packages—such as ArchiCAD and Reflex—provided a three-dimensional virtual building model and let the user control individual components via parameters (parametric components).
+Two key differences in Revit were that users created parametric components in a graphical "family editor" rather than a programming language.
+The model captured relationships between components, views, and annotations, allowing any change to automatically propagate to keep the model consistent.
+For example, moving a wall updated neighboring walls, floors and roofs, corrected the placement and values of dimensions and notes, adjusted the floor areas reported in schedules, redrew section views, etc.—so that the model remained connected and all documentation was coordinated.
+The concept of bi-directional associativity between components, views and annotations was a distinguishing feature of Revit for many releases.
 The ease of making changes inspired the name Revit, a contraction of Revise-Instantly.
 At the heart of Revit is a parametric change propagation engine that relied on a new technology, context-driven parametrics, that was more scalable than the variational and history-driven parametrics used in mechanical CAD software.
 The term parametric building model was adopted to reflect the fact that changes to parameters drove the whole building model and associated documentation, not just individual components.